vladmihalcea/hypersistence-optimizer/README.md

 ### `hypersistence-optimizer-glassfish-hibernate4-example`

 This module shows how you can use Hypersistence Optimizer with Java EE, GlassFish, and Hibernate 4.

+### `hypersistence-optimizer-quarkus-spring-extension-example`

+This module shows how you can use Hypersistence Optimizer with Quarkus's Spring based extensions.

+### `hypersistence-optimizer-quarkus-example`

+This module shows how you can use Hypersistence Optimizer with Quarkus (Hibernate Panache ORM).

 ## Setup instructions